plackyhacker/plackyhacker.github.io/reversing/sync-breeze-reversed.md

 772f0000 77353000   WS2_32     (deferred)
 ```

+I found that Sync Breeze was using `ws2_32` for it's network operations.
 I configured a breakpoint on the `ws2_32!recv` function:

 ```
 0:007> bp ws2_32!recv